-If you do not live in the Mediterranean, you can still enjoy this dish, as you can use almost any leafy green vegetable.
-Commonly used greens include endive, dandelion greens, spinach, mustard greens or chicory.
+If you do not live in the Mediterranean, you can still enjoy this dish, because you can use almost any leafy green vegetable.
+Commonly used greens include endive, dandelion greens, spinach, mustard greens, or chicory.

-Moreover, all leafy green vegetables are also good sources of dietary nitrates.
-Recent studies have shown that a diet rich in nitrates from vegetables can lower blood pressure and reduce the risk of glaucoma (63,
+Plus, all leafy green vegetables are also good sources of dietary nitrates.
+Recent studies have shown that a diet rich in nitrates from vegetables can lower blood pressure and reduce the risk of glaucoma (60,

-Summary: Horta vrasta is a dish of boiled greens.
-They are traditionally made with wild greens that are high in antioxidants.
+Horta vrasta is a dish of boiled greens.
+It is traditionally made with wild greens that are high in antioxidants.
 This dish is rich in vitamin K and fiber yet low in calories.

-The traditional Greek diet is both flavorful and healthy.
+The traditional Greek diet is both flavorful and nutritious.

-What’s more, it’s rich in antioxidants, healthy fats, fiber, vitamins and minerals.
-It’s also been linked to many favorable health outcomes.
+It’s rich in antioxidants, healthy fats, fiber, vitamins, and minerals.
+It has also been linked to many favorable health outcomes.